pterodactyl/documentation/wings/1.0/migrating.md

 a new node.

 ::: danger Panel Version Requirement
-You **must** be running version 1.0.0 of Pterodactyl Panel in order to use Wings.
+You **must** be running Pterodactyl Panel 1.X in order to use Wings.
 :::

 You'll have a brief offline period as you perform this process, however no running game processes